-- When removing the gown follow PPE Protocol.
+- When removing the gown follow Personal Protective Equipment (PPE) Protocol.

 - N95 respirator masks will be used in the facility by staff to reduce the wearer’s exposure to airborne particles, from small particle aerosols to large droplets.

-- If an individual leaves his/her room, ensure that precautions are taken to minimize the risk of transmission of microorganisms (e.g., cover wounds, observe personal hygiene, and wear respiratory masks).
+- If an individual leaves their room, ensure that precautions are taken to minimize the risk of transmission of microorganisms (e.g., cover wounds, personal hygiene, and respiratory masks).

 - When possible, dedicate the use of non-critical equipment to a single individual.

-- If use of common equipment is unavoidable, thoroughly clean and disinfect in between uses.
+- If use of common equipment is unavoidable, thoroughly clean and disinfect.

 - The facility shall implement universal source control for visitors and staff in the building.
 All residents, whether they have COVID-19 symptoms or not, must practice source control when around others (surgical mask) in accordance with CDC guidance.

 - The facility will separate COVID-19 positive and negative residents in accordance with NJDOH guidance.
 A resident is considered recovered from COVID-19 only after they have met the criteria for discontinuation of isolation as defined by the NHJDOH and CDC guidance.